code-econ/awesome-econ/README.md

 This is the first required piece.
 The following resources help with portability of your code.

  - [conda](https://docs.conda.io/en/latest/) is a the goto package manager for data-science.
-It supports all platform, and provides binaries so you don't need tool chains installed.
+Ihttps://vifm.info/t supports all platform, and provides binaries so you don't need tool chains installed.
 It also doesn't require admin right on the machine.
 It supports all languages like julia, R, go, rust and of course python
   - [conda-build](https://docs.conda.io/projects/conda-build/en/latest/) allows to port a conda environment prepared on one machine to another.
   - [mamba](https://github.com/mamba-org/mamba) is a drop-in replacement for conda that is faster.
 - [Nix](https://nixos.org/download.html) is a manage it all manager.
 It requires admin rights.